Basic execution control¶

 (machine-0) sysbus.cpu PC 0xC01890A8

-As a result you will get a hexadecimal address of the instruction currently executed.
+As a result, you will get the hexadecimal address of the instruction currently being executed.

 (machine-0) sysbus FindSymbolAt `sysbus.cpu PC` # equivalent of 0xC01890A8 uart_console_write

-This will print the name of the name of the symbol.
+This will print the name of the symbol.